Spectro-polarimetric study to constrain accretion-ejection properties of MCG-5-23-16 using IXPE and NuSTAR observations: Data Analysis and Results

 where $i$ is the disk inclination angle.
-As this model assumes Thomson scattering and negligible Comptonization, thereby, the scattering conserves photon energy.
+As the above estimation uses only Thomson scattering as an approximation of Compton similar to \jetcaf\,model, thereby, the scattering conserves photon energy.
 Moreover, the Thomson scattering has no frequency dependence so it would preserve the incident spectrum for any energy bands including {\it IXPE} coverage.
 Therefore, for a given or well-estimated corona properties and disk inclination, one can estimate PD or vice-versa using Eq. \ref{eq:2}.
-As the disk inclination is not well constrained in the literature, we have estimated it from the observed upper limit of the PD in \cite{TagliacozzoEtal2023MNRAS.525.4735T} and the broadband spectroscopic data fitted \jetcaf\,model parameters.
-Our estimated $i$ ranges between $31^\circ - 35^\circ$ during I2 and I1 epochs.
-These estimations are further applied to predict the expected PD for other epochs during {\it NuSTAR} observation.
-All estimated parameters are given in Table \ref{table:PolCorona}.
+Thereby, to shed light on the estimation of $i$ from the polarization measurement, we have calculated it from the observed upper limit of the PD in \cite{MarinucciEtal2022MNRAS.516.5907M,TagliacozzoEtal2023MNRAS.525.4735T} and the broadband spectroscopic data fitted \jetcaf\,model parameters.
+Our estimated $i$ ranges between $31^\circ - 35^\circ$ during epochs I2 and I1 for given observed PDs.
+The rest of the {\it NuSTAR} epochs do not have polarization data, thereby the measurement of observed PD values.
+However, we can predict the expected PDs by taking an average value of $i$ (which is $33^\circ$) from I1 and I2 epochs and using it in Eq.
+2. Our estimation is a bit lower compared to the estimations reported in the literature, however, falls in the range estimated using reflection models (see the next section).
+Therefore, we have further estimated the PD values for $i=45^\circ$ as a comparison with the literature.
+All estimated PD values are given in Table \ref{table:PolCorona}.
 The spectral flux given in the table is calculated using {\it flux err} command in {\it XSPEC} for the energy band $2-79$ keV.